-The Timbertown characters, which includes Spruce the Moose and Oakley the Bear, often participate in the activities.
+The Timbertown characters, which include Spruce the Moose and Oakley the Bear, often participate in the activities.
 Although The Great Escape and The Great Escape Lodge are owned and operated by Six Flags, the Looney tunes characters that are featured at the chain’s other properties, such as Bugs Bunny and Daffy Duck, are not on site.
 The Timbertown characters are unique to The Great Escape.

 The resort offers Adventure Trek: Quest of the Guardians, an interactive game experience that requires an additional fee.
 Participants get interactive wands and score points by solving mysteries and uncovering clues that are embedded throughout the resort.
-There is also an arcade with Skee Ball and other redemption games as well as video games and other skill games.
+There is also an arcade with Skee Ball and other redemption games, as well as video games and other skill games.

-Adults can book a massage or other treatments at the resort's spa.
+Adults can book a massage or other spa treatments at the resort's spa.
 Services are available for kids as well.
 The Great Escape Lodge also offers a fitness center, which is included in the lodging rates.